credativ/plutono/docs/sources/manage-users/server-admin/server-admin-manage-orgs.md

 # Manage organizations as a Server Admin

-This topic explains organization management tasks performed by Grafana Server Admins.
+This topic explains organization management tasks performed by Plutono Server Admins.

-In order to perform any of these tasks, you must be logged in to Grafana on an account with Grafana Server Admin permissions.
-For more information about Grafana Admin permissions, refer to [Grafana Server Admin role]({{< relref "../../permissions/_index.md#grafana-server-admin-role" >}})
+In order to perform any of these tasks, you must be logged in to Plutono on an account with Plutono Server Admin permissions.
+For more information about Plutono Admin permissions, refer to [Plutono Server Admin role]({{< relref "../../permissions/_index.md#plutono-server-admin-role" >}})

-> **Note:** The Grafana Server Admin role does not exist in Grafana Cloud.
-Grafana Cloud users cannot perform tasks listed in this section.
+> **Note:** The Plutono Server Admin role does not exist in Plutono Cloud.
+Plutono Cloud users cannot perform tasks listed in this section.

 ## View organization list

-See a complete list of organizations set up on your Grafana server.
+See a complete list of organizations set up on your Plutono server.

 {{< docs/shared "manage-users/view-server-org-list.md" >}}

-Grafana displays all organizations set up on the server, listed in alphabetical order by organization name.
+Plutono displays all organizations set up on the server, listed in alphabetical order by organization name.
 The following information is displayed:
 - **Id -** The ID number of the organization.
 - **Name -** The name of the organization.